jrwalker-projects/someegregiouswebsite/content/post/2020-10-08-MirrorMirror/index.md

 title: 'Mirror rorriM'
 ---

-Local man and popular photographer John Picken returned home only to find his living room mirror has been installed backwards!
+A local man and popular photographer returned home only to find his living room mirror has been installed backwards!

 ### Grave Concern
-Mr. Picken was not interviewed for this exclusive report but our investigative team was able to have lunch close to the scene of this breaking story.
-Analysis of speculation around the lunch table reveals grave concern that
+The gentlemen was not interviewed for this exclusive report but our investigative team was able to have [lunch](https://en.wikipedia.org/wiki/Lunch) close to the scene of this breaking story.
+Analysis of speculation around the lunch [table](https://www.etsy.com/search?q=table) reveals grave concern that

 - the mirror was not installed correctly
 - the mirror is not being used correctly
 - reflecting light is a story best left to science journalists
 - or both

 While no one knows how mirrors [actually work](https://science.howstuffworks.com/innovation/everyday-innovations/mirror1.htm), this particular installation might not be right.

 ### Recurring Local Problem
 Mirror image quality problems are not new to the area